yugo412/d2eb9c68a6187874c3374eb17982c548/readme.md

 ## Installation

 - Clone this repository to your local machine.
-- Run the application using Docker Compose by running command below:
+- Go to cloned directory and run the application using Docker Compose by running command below:
 ```bash
 docker-compose up --build -d
 ```

 Last step before accessing the app is running migration to create some required tables.
-Please run command below manually after build completed.
+Please execute command below manually after build completed.

 ```bash
 docker exec -it php-container vendor/bin/phinx migrate -e development
 ```

-If there is no error, you can open URL [https://localhost:8080/ping]() to make sure build is successful and the app running as expected.
+If there is no error, you can open URL [https://localhost:8080/ping](https://localhost:8080/ping) to make sure build is successful and the app running as expected.

-Other than main app, you can open [http://localhost:8081]() to access mail client based on [Mailpit](https://mailpit.axllent.org/) service.
+Other than main app, you can open [http://localhost:8081](http://localhost:8081) to access mail client based on [Mailpit](https://mailpit.axllent.org/) service.

 ***